Heatley

 Heatley faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

+This includes 10.8% in primary, 9.3% in secondary, and 4.0% in tertiary education.
 Heatley's three schools have a combined enrollment of 1,170 students.
-Educational provision consists of one primary and two secondary institutions.
-The area functions as an education hub with 29.2 school places per 100 residents, higher than the regional average of 16.7.
+Educational provision is conventional, with one primary and two secondary institutions.
+The area functions as an educational hub with 29.2 school places per 100 residents, significantly above the regional average of 16.7.
+It attracts students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education